JunctionBoxca/junctionboxca.github.com/_posts/2022-06-22-stacked-commits.md

 ## Stacked Commits

-Another alternative that seems common in MANGA is stacked commits.
+Another alternative that seems common in MANGA (Meta, Apple, Netflix, Google, Amazon) is stacked commits.
 Stacked commits are a process of making many small branches+PR's that maintain a hierarchical dependency.
 In essence you try to capture one logical piece of functionality per branch/PR (e.g. migration, DTO, API, UI).
 Stacking requires that branches are merged from the bottom up and upstream branches are rebased to main as downstream branches are merged.

 ## Prior Art